wemsteral/instagram_challenge/README.md

 ## What is this?

-This is a replica of instagram built with ruby-on-rails (Ruby 2.6.0)
+This is a replica of instagram built with ruby-on-rails (Ruby 2.6.0).
+Users can sign up for an account with a name, email and password.
+Users can post pictures to the main wall.

 ## Screenshots